JohnGoldsmith/dotnetrdf-wiki/UserGuide-Writing-RDF.md

 In addition, there is a helper class, `SingleGraphWriter` which implements the `IRdfWriter` interface and allows a graph to be written using a writer that implements the `IStoreWriter` interface.
 This allows a graph to be written using the serialization formats described at [[Working with Triple Stores|UserGuide-Working-With-Triple-Stores]].

+We also provide a `GraphVizWriter` which does not output RDF.
+Instead it generates a GraphViz DOT format file suitable for visualizing the content of a single RDF graph.

 ----

 # Tutorial Navigation